-- 2. Choose a topic [individual discussions 21, 22 and 23 September for Groups 1 and 2: 14 September for Group 3- students in each group can sign up in excel spreadsheet in dropbox entitled "ECON 300 Individual Appointments" or by appointment; put file with paragraph with idea and how you would approach it by 9:00 am the day we meet in dropbox folder "Submissions/Initial Idea/ Group 1 or 2 or 3 (whichever you are in); name your file with your surname first and then "Initial Idea"] - 3.
-Tentative bibliography [put file with tentative bibliography by 9:00 am on 14 October in dropbox folder "Submissions/Tentative Bibliography/ Group 1 or 2 (whichever you are in) or by 9:00 am on 30 September 2016 for Group 3; name your file with your surname first and then "Tentative Bibliography"] - 4.
-Oral Presentation Assignment 2: Oral presentation of a paper in the literature on your topic [26 October for Groups 1 and 2 and 21 September 2016 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 2" at least 18 hours in advance; name your file with your surname first and then "OPA 2"].
+- 2. Choose a topic [individual discussions 20-22 September for Group 1, 13 September for Group 2-students in each group can sign up in excel spreadsheet in dropbox entitled "ECON 300 Individual Appointments" or by appointment; put file with paragraph with idea and how you would approach it by 9:00 am the day we meet in dropbox folder "Submissions/Initial Idea/ Group 1 or 2 (whichever you are in); name your file with your surname first and then "Initial Idea"] - 3.
+Tentative bibliography [put file with tentative bibliography by 9:00 am on 13 October in dropbox folder "Submissions/Tentative Bibliography/ Group 1 or by 9:00 am on 29 September for Group 2; name your file with your surname first and then "Tentative Bibliography"] - 4.
+Oral Presentation Assignment 2: Oral presentation of a paper in the literature on your topic [18 October for Group 1 and 27 September for Group 2; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 2" at least 18 hours in advance; name your file with your surname first and then "OPA 2"].
 Choose one paper you have read, preferably published in an economics journal, related to your topic and summarize it in a 13-minute maximum oral presentation by answering the following questions. - a.
 What is the major question or issue addressed in the paper? - b.
 What economic theory or principles were used to address the issue? - c.
 What data were used?
 What was the source of the data? - d.
 What was the empirical approach or estimation method employed?
 Examples might be comparing means, analysis of variance, regression analysis. - e.
 What were the major findings? - f.
 How is this paper related to the topic of your senior thesis. - 5.
-Written thesis proposal (objective (question, hypothesis), model, and research plan, including data sources and contemplated analysis) maximum of four pages (put file with tentative bibliography by 5:00 pm on 7 November in dropbox folder "Submissions/Thesis Proposal/ Group 1 or 2 (whichever you are in) or by 5:00 pm on 12 October 2016 for Group 3; name your file with your surname first and then "Thesis Proposal").
+Written thesis proposal (objective (question, hypothesis), model, and research plan, including data sources and contemplated analysis) maximum of four pages (put file with tentative bibliography by 5:00 pm on 6 November in dropbox folder "Submissions/Thesis Proposal/ Group 1 or by 5:00 pm on 11 October for Group 2; name your file with your surname first and then "Thesis Proposal").
 Provide copy to your secondary adviser. - 6.
-Oral Presentation Assignment 3: Oral thesis proposal presentation [2 and 9 November and 12 October 2016 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 3" at least 18 hours in advance; name your file with your surname first and then "OPA 3"].
-Give a 13-minute maximum oral presentation of your proposed thesis including the following:
+Oral Presentation Assignment 3: Oral thesis proposal presentation [1 November for Group 1 and 11 October for Group 2; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 3" at least 18 hours in advance; name your file with your surname first and then "OPA 3"].
+Give a 13-minute maximum oral presentation of your proposed thesis including the following: - a.

-- a.
 What is the major question or issue you plan on addressing? - b.
 What is the motivation for the question? - c.
-What economic theory or principles will you use to address the issue? - d.
+What economic theory or principles will you use to address the issue?

+- d.
 What data source(s) are you planning to use? - e.
 If possible, present some preliminary descriptive statistics (means, correlations, graphs) either from your data or from the literature that illustrates the issue. - f.
 Describe briefly the type of analysis you plan on doing.